Ch. 3: How to Write a Cover Letter

 Highlight aspects of recent work that relate to the position you're applying to, and how you've gone above and beyond to accomplish goals relating to it.
-You're free to use experience from education, work, or volunteer/charity as long as you don't simply repeat what's on your resume.
+You're allowed to use experience from education, work, or volunteer/charity as long as you don't simply repeat what's on your resume.

 Tie everything together and show/explain how you're the best candidate for the position with the third paragraph.
 Further tailor yourself to the position and summarize your accomplishments in a way that casts you as the candidate who will solve their problem.
-This is what the main objective of the third paragraph is.
-Tell them how you can help.
+This is what the main objective of the third paragraph is; tell them how you can help.

 You can elaborate on aspects of your qualifications that don't directly relate to your experiences as well, but would be beneficial to the employer.
-Think outside the box here and be creative with the connections you make.
-Everything in this paragraph should show them how you can solve their issues.
+Think outside the box here and be creative with the connections you make; everything in this paragraph should show them how you can solve their issues.

 Lastly, tell the employer that you look forward to hearing from them and specify a date in which you intend to follow up on your application.
-It is important that you tactfully ask for an interview in the closing.
-Which leads into the final section of the letter content.
+It is important that you tactfully ask for an interview in the closing; which, leads into the final section of the letter content.

 3. Closing Salutation & Signature